ksaifali/accp-cheatsheet/README.md

 ### Amazon GuardDuty
 - Amazon GuardDuty is a **threat detection** service that **continuously monitors** your **AWS accounts** and **workloads** for malicious activity and delivers detailed security findings for visibility and remediation.
 - For implementing a threat detection service that continuously monitors malicious activities and **unauthorized behaviors** protect AWS account, workloads and data stored in Amazon S3 we use this service.

+ ### #aws-polly
+ Amazon Polly is a Text-to-Speech (TTS) service.
+You give it text, and it converts that text into natural-sounding human speech using AI voices.

 ### Amazon Macie
 - It can be used to **detect users' personal credit card numbers** from data stored in Amazon **S3**.